zuzavop/image-searcher/docs/README.md

 Therefore, clean the resulting folder from all such files before starting preprocessing.

-If any file or folder names are changed, it is necessary to overwrite their names in [the Logger](../gasearcher/gas/logger.py) and [Loader](../gasearcher/gas/data.py) class codes for the software to function properly.
+If any file or folder names are changed, it is necessary to overwrite their names in [setting](../gasearcher/gas/settings.py) for the software to function properly.

 ## Log processing